MicrosoftLearning/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-03-cosmos-lab.md

 1. When the configuration has been validated, select **Create**.

+    > _**Tip**: Azure Portal will estimate how long it will take to provision this instance of CosmosDB.
+The estimated creation time is calculated based on the location you have selected._

 1. Wait for deployment to complete.
 Then go to the deployed resource.

 ## Create a sample database